WEB-Team-9-BDD/Forum-React-App/README.md

 # Self FoRoom Documentation

-Welcome to the SelfFoRoom, a platform dedicated to personal growth and self-improvement.
+Welcome to the Self FoRoom, a platform dedicated to personal growth and self-improvement.
 Our motto is: **Grow with us and help us growing**.

 ## 1. Overview